desertrambler/LitShelf-server/README.md

+# LitShelf - server
-# This is the server component for LitShelf.
+- This is the server component for LitShelf.
 Made with Koa and MongoDB.